MidnightSunNeverSets/stock-market-simular/README.md

 - As a user, I want to be able to check the current bid price of the stock
 - As a user, I want to be able to sell shares
 - As a user, I want to be able to check the daily percentage change of the stock
+- As a user, I want to be able to forward the stock market to the next day